 Thrifty Tip #2: Fare Classes can be confusing.
 Read Our Guide on Fare Classes, which will help explain why flight costs change so much.

-The card does have a $450 annual fee, but it is currently offering 75,000 SkyMiles & 10,000 Medallion Qualification Miles (MQMs) after spending $5,000 in the first three months of card membership.
-You will also receive a $100 statement credit after making any purchase with Delta.
+The card does have a $550 annual fee, but it is currently offering 40,000 SkyMiles & 10,000 Medallion Qualification Miles (MQMs) after spending $3,000 in the first three months of card membership.

 Delta Corporate Travelers